 The course has been approved by the NYC Department of Education’s After School Professional Development Program [ASPDP] and is offered 3 times a year.
 Participating teachers will receive 3 professional credits for the course, which can be applied to the NYS 175 hour professional development requirement.

-Sessions will be conducted at the Sun Works Center at P.S.
-333 by NYSW science teacher Shakira Provasoli.
+Sessions will be conducted at the greenhouse at PS84, Brooklyn by NYSW science teacher Shakira Provasoli.
 The course syllabus received a score of 15 out of 16 points when evaluated for content by the ASPDP.

 If you have any questions about this course please contact Manuela Zamora